Ricordy/SL-SmartContracts/README.md

 **[Hardhat Gas Reporter](https://hardhat.org/plugins/hardhat-gas-reporter.html)**:

 - **Version:** ^1.0.8
-- **Description:** This plugin is used for generating gas consumption reports, which can be helpful for optimizing your smart contracts.
+- **Description:** This plugin is used for generating gas consumption reports, which can help optimize your smart contracts.
 - [*TypeScript](https://www.typescriptlang.org/):**
 - **Version:** >=4.5.0
 - **Description:** TypeScript is a statically typed superset of JavaScript, commonly used for building robust and maintainable smart contracts and applications.